 All in all, Ally Invest provides a clean, easy to use, yet basic experience for customers.
 If trading on the go is essential to you, read our guide to the Best Brokers for Mobile Trading.

-To trade futures and/or forex with Ally Invest, you must open a separate brokerage account with MB Trading (for futures trading) and Ally Invest Forex (for forex trading).
-In the case of Ally Invest Forex, the company serves as an introducing broker for the GAIN Capital Group.
+To trade forex with Ally Invest, you must open a separate brokerage account Ally Invest Forex, where the company serves as an introducing broker for the GAIN Capital Group.

 For current Ally Bank customers, the benefits of being an Ally Invest customer are easy to see.
 Trading costs are competitive, universal account access makes managing all your accounts under one roof a breeze, and Ally Invest provides a broad, diverse set of investment tools and research, in spite of the fact that not all of them are available within the LIVE platform.